 Essie attended grade school and two years of high school in St. Cloud and then quit to get a job in a shoe store.
-The Great Depression was particularly hard on the Andrysiak family, however, as Bert lost his job as did Essie and Arlene, who was working at the time in a flour mill.
+The Great Depression was particularly hard on the Andrysiak family; Bert lost his job, as did Essie and Arlene, who was working at the time in a flour mill.
 With little other choice, Bert made the decision to move the family to Chicago in hopes of finding a job.
-Eventually he found work in a factory, and the Essie found a job at Marshall Field.
-Arlene found work at Western Electric, and Goldie remained at home with Regina.
+Eventually he found work in a factory on Belmont.
+Essie found a job at Marshall Fields, Arlene found work at Western Electric, and Goldie remained at home with Regina.

 Essie made new friends at work, though she was shy, and was introduced at a Christmas party to a young man by the name of Gip Lester.
 Essie and Gip began dating and fell in love, marrying nearly one year later on Thanksgiving Day.
 They went on a honeymoon to New York City, and Essie always loved to tell the story of seeing the big Christmas tree in Rockefeller Plaza.
 They lived for a time with Essie’s parents until they saved enough money to get a studio apartment on Wrightwood.
 Gip worked mainly as a carpenter in various factories.